NopoTheGamer/pokebot-gen3-wiki/🐉-Ancient-Legendaries-(Kyogre,-Groudon,-Rayquaza).md

 - [Rayquaza](https://bulbapedia.bulbagarden.net/wiki/Rayquaza_(Pok%C3%A9mon)): Place the trainer at the top of [Sky Pillar](https://bulbapedia.bulbagarden.net/wiki/Sky_Pillar), facing Rayquaza

 ![image](https://github.com/40Cakes/pokebot-gen3/assets/16377135/648ab21a-363e-44b2-a24c-10c41adb3424)

-# Ruby/Sapphire
-(Not implemented) Kyogre and Groudon and Rayquaza will not respawn if fled from, so this mode will simply utilise soft-resets.

 # Game Support
 |          | 🟥 Ruby | 🔷 Sapphire | 🟢 Emerald |